WaterMeloDev/SchoolSage/README.md

 ## Requirements

-SMHSBot is built using Python and relies on a few Python libraries.
-To set up your own instance of SMHSBot or contribute to its development, make sure you have the following:
+SchoolSage is built using Python and relies on a few Python libraries.
+To set up your own instance of SchoolSage or contribute to its development, make sure you have the following:

 - Python 3.x
 - [discord.py](https://github.com/Rapptz/discord.py) library